thois/theAmp/README.md

 BUILD AND DOWNLOAD LIBS
 ---------------------
-Linux: Run "./build.sh" to download and compile Irrlicht and compile the game OS X: TODO
+Linux: Run "./build.sh" to download and compile Irrlicht and compile the game OS X: Compile using xcode.
-Windows: TODO
+Windows: If VSD and Juce folders are set correctly, should compile correctly using Visual Studio.

 USAGE
 -----